jazzband/django-auditlog/README.md

 - stores human-readable changes in "changes" field.
 This shows string representation of node parent before and after moving the mptt node.
 - stores JSON representation of changes in "additional data" field.
 This includes ids of node parent before and after moving the mptt node.
 - mptt tracking depends on model_utils FieldTracker
+- mptt tracking required a new change type, "Action.MOVE"

 ```
 from auditlog.registry_ext import auditlog_register_mptt